craigpeacock/STM32_Snippets/UART_Interrupt/README.md

 ### Receiving

-To being to receive data, the HAL_UARTEx_ReceiveToIdle_IT is called from main.
+To begin to receive data, HAL_UARTEx_ReceiveToIdle_IT() is called from main.
 A buffer of 100 bytes is allocated and used by the API to return the received data.

 The ReceiveToIdle() call will allow variable length data to be received.
 A callback will occur upon completion (100 bytes of data received) or an IDLE event.